Insight

 A series of similar characters from Raleway font.

-The letters "b" and "d" with a zoomed-in section showing the hooked tail on the letter "d"
+The letters "b" and "d" emphasizing the hooked tail on the letter "d"

-The word "x-height" is written in Raleway font and Cochin font.
-Though both are 12pt font, Raleway font appears larger because its x-height is taller.
+The word "x-height" is written in Raleway font and Cochin font

-A block of placeholder text with Raleway Regular font appears next to a bolder block of text with Raleway Black font.
+Placeholder text with Raleway Regular font appears next to text with Raleway Black font.

-A block of text with Raleway font with 12/18pt leading is easier to read than a block of text with Raleway font 12/14pt leading.
+A block of text with 12/18pt leading is easier to read than 12/14pt leading.

 A block of placeholder text demonstrates the optimal line length.